-3.2 Detlef
+3.1 Detlef

-We have constructed a bigger robot based on the NimbRo-OP which size is valid for the KidSize and the TeenSize.
+We have constructed a big robot based on the NimbRo-OP which size is valid for both Kid Size and Teen Size at the same time.
 It uses Dynamixel MX-106 in the legs and MX-64 for the arms and head.
 The aluminum and carbon parts were milled in our university's mechanical workshop.
 Plastic parts like the head were created with a 3D printer from ABS.